deepaksood619/deepaksood619.github.io/docs/knowledge/others/politics/readme.md

 Free speech is a privilege that must only be given to only set of filtered people.

+Too big to fail and too big to jail

 ## Quotes

 If you want the truth to stand clear before you, never be for or against.
 The struggle between **for** and **against** is the mind's worst disease -- Sent-ts'an, c.
 700 C.E.